 Yes, your testing tool said you had a 95% statistical significance level (or higher).
 Well, that doesn’t mean much.
 Statistical significance and validity are not the same.

-When your testing says that you’ve reach 95% or even 99% confidence level, that doesn’t mean that you have a winning variation.
+When your testing says that you’ve reached a 95% or even 99% confidence level, that doesn’t mean that you have a winning variation.

-So a 100% significant test, and 800+ percent uplift (or rather Control is over 800% better that the treatment).
-Let’s end the test, shall we – Control wins!?
-Or how about we give it some more time instead.
+So a 100% significant test, and 852.8% percent uplift (or, rather, the Control is over >800% better that the treatment).
+Let’s end the test, shall we?
+Control wins!
+Or how about we give it some more time instead?

 This is what it looked like 10 days later:

-If you end the test early, there’s always a great chance that you will pick the wrong winner.
-In this scenario many (most?) businesses still go ahead and implement the change (roll out the winning variation to 100% of traffic), while in fact the 800% lift becomes zero, or even negative (losing).
+If you end the test early, there’s a great chance that you’ll pick the wrong winner.
+In this scenario, many (most?) businesses still go ahead and implement the change (i.e. roll out the winning variation to 100% of traffic), while, in fact, the 800% lift becomes zero, or even negative (losing).

-Even worse than the imaginary lift that you got, is the false confidence that you now have.
-You think you learned something, and go on applying that learning elsewhere on the site.
+Even worse than the imaginary lift is the false confidence that you now have.
+You think you learned something and go on applying that learning elsewhere on the site.
 But the learning is actually invalid, thus rendering all your efforts and time a complete waste.

-It’s the same with the second test screenshot (10 days in)—even though it says 95% significance, it’s still not “cooked”.
-Sample is too small, the absolute difference in conversions is just 19 transactions.
+It’s the same with the second test screenshot (10 days in)—even though it says 95% significance, it’s still not “cooked.”
+The sample is too small; the absolute difference in conversions is just 19 transactions.
 That can change in a day.

 You should know that stopping a test once it’s significant is deadly sin number 1 in A/B-testing land.
-77% of the A/A-tests (same page against same page) will reach significance at a certain point.
+Seventy-seven percent of A/A-tests (same page against same page) will reach significance at a certain point.

-If you stop your tests after a few days in, you’re doing it wrong.
-It doesn’t matter if you get 10,000 transaction per day – absolute number of transactions matters, but you also need pure time.
+If you stop your tests after a few days, you’re doing it wrong.
+It doesn’t matter if you get 10,000 transaction per day.
+The absolute number of transactions matters, but you also need pure time.